deepanshutomar/Guni/README.md

-# Guni 🐍🇮🇳
+# Guni 🇮🇳

 ![guni](https://github.com/user-attachments/assets/1ed7b989-473d-4ee8-be44-9b05d162cf06)

-*Guni is a Hindi-inspired programming language based on Python, designed to make coding more accessible and culturally relatable for Hindi speakers.*
+*Guni is a Hindi-inspired programming language based on Python 🐍, designed to make coding more accessible and culturally relatable for Hindi speakers.*

 ## Overview
 Guni transforms Python syntax into Hindi equivalents, allowing users to write code in Hindi-inspired keywords while maintaining Python’s functionality.
 This is perfect for those who want to learn programming with a more relatable syntax or simply add a cultural twist to their coding experience.
 Guni code is saved in `.guni` files and translated into Python for execution.